Rick BischoffVice President for Enrollment Management

 Kristie LillibridgeDirector of Enrollment Operations

-Kristie Lillibridge has nearly 15 years of experience in university financial aid and has served as interim director of Enrollment Operations at Case Western Reserve University since 2015.
+Kristie Lillibridge has nearly 15 years of experience in university financial aid and has served as Director of Enrollment Operations at Case Western Reserve University since 2015.
 Previously, she served 10 years as a member of the Office of University Financial Aid as manager of student finance and loans and as associate director of student services.
 Prior to joining CWRU, she was a financial aid counselor at Baker College in Flint, Mich.

 Kristie earned an MBA from Case Western Reserve University and a Bachelor of Education in community health from the University of Toledo.